houstonhaynes/AD4SDocs/02 Rusts Journey Beyond Memory Safety.md

 ### 2. Unsafe as Binary Switch: Missing the Barbell

-Rust's `unsafe` keyword operates as a binary switch—code is either completely safe or completely unsafe.
+Rust's `unsafe` keyword operates as a binary switch, code is either completely safe or completely unsafe.
 This approach misses the opportunity for a more nuanced barbell strategy:

 ```rust
 // Current approach: Binary safe/unsafe switch